Reading–Taunton line

 The Reading–Taunton line is a major branch of the Great Western Main Line from which it diverges at Reading railway station.
 It runs to Cogload Junction (east of Taunton) where it joins the Bristol to Exeter and Penzance line.

 Since 1906 it has served as the principal route from London Paddington to Devon and Cornwall, having been built by the Great Western Railway (GWR) joining up several earlier railway lines.
 These included the Berks and Hants Railway from Reading to Hungerford and part of the Wilts, Somerset and Weymouth Railway from Westbury to Castle Cary.
-The section from Reading to Westbury is sometimes called the Berks and Hants Line.
+The section from Reading to Westbury is sometimes called the Berks and Hants Line, despite never entering the county of Hampshire.

 History

 The Great Western Railway first ran trains from London to Plymouth in 1848.
 These trains ran via Bristol.
 The London and South Western Railway completed the rival West of England line in 1860, which provided a more direct route from London to Exeter.
 The GWR's longer route via Bristol became nicknamed the "Great Way Round" (after its initials GWR).

 The direct line from Reading to Taunton was created from three earlier routes.
 These had been created by companies that had been absorbed into the GWR: